1999 Yemeni presidential election

 Direct presidential elections were held in Yemen for the first time on 23 September 1999.
-Candidates had to be approved by at least 10% of the 301 members of the House of Representatives; however, in practice this meant that only two parties, the ruling General People's Congress (GPC) and Al-Islah had enough seats to nominate their candidates.
+Candidates had to be approved by at least 10% of the 301 members of the House of Representatives; however, in practice this meant that only two parties, the ruling General People's Congress (GPC) and al-Islah had enough seats to nominate their candidates.
 However, al-Islah backed the GPC candidate, incumbent President Ali Abdullah Saleh rather than running a candidate of their own.

-The only candidates that received approval from Parliament were Saleh and Najeeb Qahtan Al-Sha'abi, another member of the GPC.
+The only candidates that received approval from Parliament were Saleh and Najeeb Qahtan al-Shaabi, another member of the GPC.
 The main opposition candidate, Ali Saleh Obad of the Yemeni Socialist Party, failed to gain enough support in the House of Representatives; his party subsequently boycotted the elections.
-The reported voter turnout of 67.5% was contested by the opposition.
+The reported voter turnout of 67% was contested by the opposition.

 Nominations

 Nominations for presidential candidates closed on 13 July 1999.
 In total, 31 candidates put their names forward, though three of them were disqualified immediately for failing to meet the legal requirements: